cydburrows/learning-git/basics.md

 * `git diff` - shows you the difference between the last revision and the newest version of that file
 * `git commit` - commits the changes you have staged.
 Staging is like grocery shopping, you put the items (changes) in the cart.
 Commit is like checkout
 * `git log` - show a history of the changes and commits you have made
+* add one more line so there is something to show in git diff